-Human resource management is a dynamic field.
-Professionals are rapidly moving beyond the stereotypical regulation enforcement and paperwork completion into proactive roles as human resource planners and organizational consultants, earning recognition at the highest levels of the organization.
+Human resource management is a dynamic field that has been rapidly evolving.
+Today's professionals are moving into more proactive roles as human resource planners and organizational consultants, earning recognition at the highest levels of the organization.

 Managing Human Resources: An Overview is a mandatory prerequisite for several courses in the program.
 Many students take more than one course per quarter, and complete the program sooner than the usual 24 months.